UAlbanyArchives/mailbagit/docs/using_mailbagit/mailbagit.md

 > e.g. `-i imap` or `-i pst`

 * **-d --derivatives**:
-> Specifies a single or list of formats required as results from mailbag.
+> Specifies a single or list of derivative formats that mailbagit will create and package into the mailbag.
 > Argument takes multiple inputs. e.g. `-d eml pdf warc`

-### Mailbag Optional  Arguments
+### Mailbagit Optional  Arguments

 * **-r --dry-run**
 > Performs a test run that will not alter any files other than writing an error report.
 When this flag is used, `mailbagit` parses all the email it is provide and formats derivatives as much as it can without writing anything to disk.
 If there are any error or warnings, this will create an error report with an `errors.csv` listing all issues as well as a full stack trace in a `.txt` file.